mzazon/awesome-cloud-projects/aws/extracting-insights-from-text/extracting-insights-from-text.md

    echo "✅ Completed real-time sentiment analysis"
    ```

    The sentiment analysis results show both the overall sentiment classification and detailed confidence scores.
-This dual approach allows you to filter results based on confidence thresholds, ensuring high-quality sentiment detection for business-critical applications.
+This dual approach allows you to filter results based on confidence thresholds, ensuring high-quality sentiment detection for business-critical applications where accuracy is paramount.

 3. **Extract Named Entities from Text**:

    Named Entity Recognition (NER) automatically identifies and classifies key information in text such as people, organizations, locations, dates, and commercial items.
 This capability is essential for data mining, compliance monitoring, and automated information extraction from documents.
-Amazon Comprehend's pre-trained models can detect multiple entity types including PERSON, ORGANIZATION, LOCATION, DATE, QUANTITY, and COMMERCIAL_ITEM.
+Amazon Comprehend's pre-trained models can detect multiple entity types including PERSON, ORGANIZATION, LOCATION, DATE, QUANTITY, and COMMERCIAL_ITEM with high accuracy across various text formats.

    ```bash
    # Detect entities in customer support text